lightbits/lightbits.github.io/euler/euler.markdown

 Our quality measure is a function of the rotation and translation.
 Plug in R and T, get a value.
 The value is zero when the predicted 2D coordinates match the observed ones, and positive otherwise (in that sense we should call it a measure of error rather than quality).
 So if we want to find the true pose of the book, we just need to find values for R and T that make the error as small as possible.

 How?
-Well I wrote gradient descent in the title of this article, and somewhere along the line I was going to use it to make a point about Euler angles...
+Well with our hammer, of course!

 Gradient descent
 ----------------

+There are many hammers to choose from, but gradient descent is simple to explain, and I mainly just want to make a point about rotations, not the hammers themselves.
+So bear with me for now.

 We want to adjust R and T to make the error smaller.
 One way to do so is to look at how the error changes for a change in R and T. For example, if we had the function `f(x) = x^2`, the derivative with respect to x (the gradient) says how the value of f changes for an increase in x.
 In this case, the derivative is `dfdx(x) = 2x`, so f will decrease as x goes from negative infinity to zero, and increase as x goes from zero to positive infinity..